elronbandel/2026/_posts/2026-04-27-general-agent-evaluation.md

 ---
 layout: distill
 title: "Ready For General Agents?
 Let's Test It."
-description: General-purpose agents are emerging, carrying the promise of seamless deployment across environments.
-However, current evaluation solutions cannot measure their adaptability to diverse unseen environments—the foundation of true generality.
-We outline key challenges and chart a path toward an evaluation framework that supports robust, cross-environment testing designed for progressing general agents.
+description: General-purpose agents are emerging and can potentially scale to many environments.
+However, current evaluation solutions do not measure performance across environments—a core requirement for true generality.We outline the key challenges for cross-environment testing and lay out a path toward an evaluation framework to guide the development of general agents.

 date: 2026-04-27
 future: true
 htmlwidgets: true